amclees/hyena/README.md

 * Commands for setting bot status

-More features will come after these planned features, hyena is still early in development.
+More features will come after these planned features, Hyena is still early in development.